Deeshal-H/animal-app-retrieval/README.md

 <img src="images/architecture.png" alt="Solution Architecture" height="600px" />
 <br/><br/>

 The `Animal Image Client` application is a web application built on Flask, the lightweight, minimalistic Python web framework.
 Additional, there is a also `Job Worker` application, also built on Python, which executes jobs associated with the service task in the [BPMN process](#bpmn_process).
 Both applications have been containerised for the purpose of running on a Kubernetes cluster.
-The `Job Worker` is deployed as a side container to the `Animal Image Client`.
 Internally, these applications makes requests to the `Orchestration Cluster REST API` to perform the automated actions.

 ### Sequence Diagram:
 ![Sequence Diagram](images/sequence_diagram.png)